MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-preferences.md

 **Path to excluded content**

-Used to exclude content from scanning by full file path.
+Used to exclude content from being scanned by full file path.

 |||
 |:---|:---|